bozicschucky/AndelaWeek2/readme.md

     EndPoint                            | Functionality
     ------------------------            | ----------------------
+    `POST /auth/register `                     | User first has to register
-    `GET /questions `                     | User can get all questions asked `GET /questions/<int:id>  `               | User can a particular question asked `POST /questions            `         | User can create a question
+    `POST /auth/login `                     | User login in to get a jwt token `GET /questions `                     | User can get all questions asked `GET /questions/<int:id>  `               | User can a particular question asked `POST /questions            `         | User can create a question